-But nowadays publications contradicting to the opinion of the majority, as Boltzmann's publications contradicted in the late 19th century, could simply go unnoticed.
-Only few publications pros and cons the Boltzmann theory were published in the late 19th century.
-Now, hundreds and even possibly thousands of articles have been published, for example, only about the flux qubits [19-22].
-Therefore publications in which reader's attention is drawn to the contradiction of the theory of the flux qubit to the law of angular momentum conservation [40, 41] and even to the principle of operation of an electric motor [42] are not being noticed.
-The obvious contradiction between the theory of the flux qubit and the principle of operation of the electric motor became possible since quantum mechanics uses different definitions of the Hamiltonian to describe the behavior of an atom and a quantum ring in a magnetic field [43].
+Even more doubtful is the confidence of numerous 'creators' of a quantum computer that some superconducting structures have the properties of qubits that exist in Nature.
+The idea of the flux qubits [19-22] contradicts not only the basis of the orthodox quantum mechanics and macroscopic realism [38, 39] but also the law of angular momentum conservation [40,41] and even to the principle of operation of an electric motor [42].
+The latter contradiction became possible since quantum mechanics uses different definitions of the Hamiltonian to describe the behavior of an atom and a quantum ring in a magnetic field [43].

-These and other obvious contradictions of quantum mechanics and of other conventional theories remain unnoticed precisely because science has become mass.
+Einstein, like Popper and Deutsch, was realist, but not naive realist.
+He understood that realism is "the presupposition of every kind of physical thinking" [46].
+According to Einstein's understanding, the rejection of realism of the creators of quantum mechanics means the rejection of physical thinking.
+The degradation of physical thinking which is observed now indicates that Einstein was right.
+The degradation has become possible because science has become mass.
+No more than three hundred physicists were in the whole world at the late 19th century, number is negligible compared to the number of modern physicists.
 Jose Ortega y Gasset (the great Spanish philosopher according to Schrodingers opinion) predicted in his famous book "The Revolt of the Masses" published 1930 the crisis of science as a consequence of the increase in the number of scientists: "And now it turns out that the actual scientific man is the prototype of the mass-man.
-Not by chance, not through the individual failings of each particular man of science, but because science itself the root of our civilisation - automatically converts him into mass-man" [44].
-The mass-man believes in what the majority believes and is not inclined to be somewhat critical of the theories recognized by the majority.
+Not by chance, not through the individual failings of each particular man of science, but because science itself the root of our civilisation - automatically converts him into mass-man" [48].